Title: Senior Structural Engineer

 Location: Clinton, Iowa, United States

-Gene Farach, senior structural engineer at BSI Engineering LLC, has been recognized by Marquis Who’s Who Top Engineers for dedication, achievements, and leadership in industrial design engineering.
+Gene Farach, PE, senior structural engineer at BSI Engineering LLC, has been recognized by Marquis Who’s Who Top Engineers for dedication, achievements, and leadership in structural engineering.

 Before beginning his professional career, Mr. Farach pursued a formal education.
-In 1976, he earned a Bachelor of Science in civil engineering at the University of Florida.
-He subsequently continued his education for many more years, learning key engineering systems and programs, such as programming C++, structural dynamics, and seismic, concrete, steel, post-tensioned, and computer-aided design (AutoCAD).
-In addition to his academic credentials, Mr. Farach is a licensed professional structural engineer (PE).
+In 1976, he earned a Bachelor of science in civil engineering at the University of Florida.
+Subsequently, he has continued his education for many more years, keeping up to date with the advances in technology, computer programming, and other areas important to ensure that structural designs stay current, and the latest codes are followed.

 Contact Mr. Farach: